takacsot/site-qualityontime.eu/content/articles/technology-stack/toolbox/functionals.md

 First of all you do not need it.
 You should develop a small wrapper around collections and using it.
 See later in description of package `eu.qualityontime.functionals`.

 If you are not developing any wrapper you still have some advantages over using "plain" libraries. (even if I have reasoned against in the previous section).

+- [Façade](http://en.wikipedia.org/wiki/Facade_pattern) to simplify accessing 3rd party libraries.
+I do not want to remember which specific class to call when transforming values: `Iterables`? `Lists`?, `Maps`? (from [Guava ](http://code.google.com/p/guava-libraries/)).
+- It is always a good idea to hide 3rd party libaries behind a [Bridge](http://en.wikipedia.org/wiki/Bridge_pattern).
+Originally I was using [Commons Collections ](http://commons.apache.org/proper/commons-collections/) for (eg) transforming lists.
+At that time [Commons Collections ](http://commons.apache.org/proper/commons-collections/) was not supporting generics.
+So a second version of the library was using generics as much as possible.
+Then I have moved to some other derivative of [Commons Collections ](http://commons.apache.org/proper/commons-collections/) which supports generics ([example](https://github.com/megamattron/collections-generic)).
+And finally I have changed to [Guava ](http://code.google.com/p/guava-libraries/).
+The change was always transparent to old code because I was supporting both kind of functional API through the `AppCollections`.
+Lickily libraries are interface compatibles so writing some wrapper around a `Tranformer` of [Commons Collections ](http://commons.apache.org/proper/commons-collections/) to imitate `Function` of [Guava ](http://code.google.com/p/guava-libraries/).

+## Functional package